wkuehler/POC_Outbreak_Tracking/README.md

 ```

 #### hexCodeGenerator() method
-This method is used to generate a random hexidecial color code for each county data set
+While we could hardcode a list of colors for each county in our dataset, this is not a very scalable option if we wanted to add additional states later.
+For this reason, I created the following method to generate a random hexidecial color code for each county data set
 ```javascript
 public static String hexCodeGenerator() {
     String hexval = '#';